yzernik/agora-wrapper/docs/instructions.md

 # Instructions for Agora

 ## Agora First Steps
-1 - Click on "Config", and set the Agora files directory path.
+1 - Click on **"Config"** and configure Agora settings.

-2 - Open `Filebrowser`, and add files to the Agora files directory.
+2 - Open `Filebrowser` and add files to the Agora files directory.

-3 - Configure a sell price by adding a `.agora.yaml` file to the Agora files directory. (https://github.com/agora-org/agora#access-configuration)
+3 - Click on **"Interfaces"** and copy the Tor address to share it publicly.

-4 - Click on "Interfaces", and copy the Tor address.
-Share it publicly.
+**Note:** You can configure a sell price per subdirectory by adding a custom `.agora.yaml` config file to it.
+You can learn more about access configuration [here](https://github.com/agora-org/agora#access-configuration).